-We currently may use derivative financial instruments in the management of our foreign currency exchange risk inherent in our forecasted transactions denominated in Euros.
-We may hedge our foreign currency exposures by entering into offsetting forward exchange contracts and currency options.
-To the extent we use derivative financial instruments, we account for them using the deferral method, which recognizes income or expense at the time when such instruments are intended to hedge identifiable, firm foreign currency commitments or anticipated transactions and are designated as, and effective as, hedges.
-Foreign exchange exposures arising from certain transactions that do not meet the criteria for the deferral method are marked-to-market through the Consolidated Statements of Operations and Comprehensive Income.
-Historically, our derivative instruments have met the criteria for the deferral method.
+We may use derivative financial instruments in the management of our foreign currency exchange risk inherent in our forecasted sales denominated in Euros.
+We may hedge our foreign currency exposures by entering into offsetting forward exchange contracts.
+To the extent we use derivative financial instruments, we account for them as cash flow hedges.
+Foreign exchange derivative instruments that do not meet the criteria for cash flow hedge accounting are marked-to-market through the Consolidated Statements of Operations and Comprehensive Income.
+Historically, our derivative instruments have met the criteria for hedge accounting.

 We recognize any unrealized gains and losses associated with derivative instruments in income in the period in which the underlying hedged transaction is realized.
 To the extent the derivative instrument is deemed ineffective we would recognize the resulting gain or loss in income at that time.
-As of June 30, 2019, we held derivative contracts designated as cash flow hedges primarily to protect against the foreign exchange risks inherent in our forecasted sales of products at prices denominated in currencies other than the U.S. Dollar, which is primarily the Euro.
-As of June 30, 2019, the notional amounts of our foreign exchange contracts were \$39.9 million (€ 32.5 million).
+As of June 30, 2020, we held derivative contracts designated as cash flow hedges primarily to protect against the foreign exchange risks inherent in our forecasted sales of products at prices denominated in currencies other than the U.S. Dollar, which is primarily the Euro.
+As of June 30, 2020, the notional amounts of our foreign exchange contracts were \$49.4 million (€43.5 million).
 These contracts will mature over the next 14 months.